sw1zpwr/whitebit-api/Public/http-public-v1-doc.md

 ```
 [GET] /api/v1/public/history?market=BTC_USDT&lastId=1
 ```
-This will return the trades that have executed recently for requested market.
+This endpoint retrieves trades that have been executed for the requested market.

 **Response is cached for:**
 _1 second_